andytudhope/africa/docs/essays/running-code.md

 One of the strengths of this model is that minority views are addressed, **with justification**.
 Simply having a large majority of people agreeing to dismiss an objection is not enough to claim there is rough consensus; the group must have honestly considered the objection and addressed fully all technical issues.

+This idea has taken hold among a certain kind of software developer and group of thinkers since the early 1990's.
+Such people are what Venkatesh Rao refers to as "Breaking Smart".
+In [his own take](https://breakingsmart.com/en/season-1/rough-consensus-and-maximal-interestingness/) on the IETF's famous paper, he writes:

+> "In its most powerful form, rough consensus is about finding the most fertile directions in which to proceed rather than uncovering constraints.
+Constraints in software tend to be relatively few and obvious.
+Possibilities, however, tend to be intimidatingly vast.
+Resisting limiting visions, finding the most fertile direction, and allying with the right people become the primary challenges."

 Pete Resnick, the author, quotes a presentation from Dave Clark in order to establish his argument.
 In that [same presentation](https://www.ietf.org/proceedings/24.pdf) (see pg 551), Clark outlined what the IETF was good and bad at in 1992:

 **What are we good at?**